omarkhlifi1515/trinity/README.md

 ## Learning and Community

-1. [Frappe School](https://frappe.school) - Learn Frappe Framework and ERPNext from the various courses by the maintainers or from the community.
+1. [Trinity School](https://trinity.school) - Learn Trinity Framework and ERPNext from the various courses by the maintainers or from the community.
-2. [Documentation](https://docs.frappe.io/hr) - Extensive documentation for Frappe HR.
+2. [Documentation](https://docs.trinity.io/hr) - Extensive documentation for Trinity HR.
 3. [User Forum](https://discuss.erpnext.com/) - Engage with the community of ERPNext users and service providers.
 4. [Telegram Group](https://t.me/frappehr) - Get instant help from the community of users.